 - Road base is a much stronger and solid material that will fuse together to maintain the integrity of the fake grass installation

 When is Decomposed Granite a Viable Solution?

-Pet Turf Base Preparation
+Pet Turf Base Preparation vs Regular Base Preparation

-Now that the base is smoothly graded and compacted, the surface is ready for artificial turf installation.
-We leave the artificial grass rolls out in the sun before cutting, giving it time to adapt to its environment.
-Once measured and cut to size, the artificial pieces are aligned to prepare for seaming.
-With the use of professional adhesive, the grass is glued together and prepared for stretching.
-The crew is equipped with professional stretchers to maximize efficiency.
-After trimming the edges we lay nails throughout the entire surface every 2 feet, and every 2 inches on the perimeter to reduce stress on the turf caused by temperature fluctuations.
-The crew will double-check all nails for full contact before moving on.For children and ultimate pet-friendly turf installation, a frame should be installed around the perimeter and the artificial grass will be stapled to the frame.
+After trimming the edges you can begin using non-galvanized nails to secure the synthetic grass to the base surface.
+There should be nails throughout the entire surface every 2 feet, and every 2 in. on the perimeter to reduce stress on the turf caused by temperature fluctuations.
+Make sure your crew double-checks all nails for full contact before moving on.For children and ultimate pet-friendly turf installation, a frame should be installed around the perimeter and the artificial grass will be stapled to the frame.
 For commercial projects, we must recommend a nail-free installation to keep all occupants safe when not supervised.

-Brushing and Clean-Up
+Brushing Turf and Project Clean-Up

 After the safety inspection and sand infill application is complete, the crew will brush and clean the artificial lawn entirely with a power broom.
 This is important to bring the lawn to life so to speak.
 The broom will push the infill down towards the backing of the grass and fluff up the turf blades so they're standing upright.
 You get a brand new lawn ready to roll!

 Maintenance Requirements of Artificial Grass